dqops/dqo/docs/checks/column/text/text-mean-length.md

 # text mean length data quality checks

-Column-level check that ensures that the length of texts in a column does not exceed the mean accepted length.
+A column-level check that ensures that the length of text values in a column does not exceed the mean accepted length.

 ___